 \subsection{Chatting with the Environment}

-LLMs have been showing incredible potential in areas besides robotics \cite{Ahn22CanNot, Lynch22InteractiveLanguage, Cui23NoRight, Mialon23AugmentedLanguage}.
+LLMs have been showing incredible potential in areas besides robotics \cite{Ahn22CanNot, Cui23NoRight, Lynch22InteractiveLanguage, Mialon23AugmentedLanguage}.
 Human knowledge that resides in LLMs can help a robot abstract and select only suitable features, e.g. relevant to the region of interest or informative modalities, to simplify the learning process.
 Moreover, in terms of generalizability, the knowledge of LLMs allows a behavioral agent to adapt efficiently to novel concepts and environmental structures.
-For instance, when being asked to \textit{use one adjective for each to describe the touch feel of a sponge and a brick}, ChatGPT\footnote{https://openai.com/blog/chatgpt/} will respond with ``soft'' and ``hard'', respectively.
+For instance, when being asked to \textit{use one adjective for each to describe how a sponge and a brick feel}, ChatGPT\footnote{\url{https://openai.com/blog/chatgpt/}} will respond with ``soft'' and ``hard'' respectively.
 This is helpful for a robot with a haptics sensing module to distinguish between these two novel, never-seen objects.

 LLMs are usually generative models that predict tokens to come, but with certain designs, e.g.\ conversational prompts, LLMs are capable of generating chat-fashion texts.
 This allows their integration with a robot to not only plan with respect to a robot's built-in ability \cite{Zeng23SocraticModels, Ahn22CanNot} but also respond according to environmental feedback.